Thailand carries out first execution since 2009 - Journal du Cameroun

 That practice ended on December 11, 2003.
 Between then and 2009 a further six inmates were executed by lethal injection.

-Monday’s execution serves as a “lesson to deter those who wanted to commit serious crime or violate the law to consider this punishment,” the department added in a statement.
+Monday’s execution serves as a “lesson to deter those who wanted to commit serious crime” the department added in a statement.

 But rights groups hit out at the sudden resumption of the death penalty, which remains mandatory for a number of offences, including aggravated murder.